 Freedom Begins with Healthy Savings

 The financial component of financial freedom can be broken down into two tasks – saving and investing.
-Saving is the process of spending less money than you earn, creating a pool of financial resources.
-Investing is the process of using those resources to obtain additional profits, which will compound the growth of your savings.
+Saving is the process of spending less money than you earn.
+Investing is the process of using your savings to obtain additional profits, which will compound the growth of your savings.
 By definition, there can be no investing without saving.

 Your Saving Rate and Financial Freedom